davidnize/portfolio-html/README.md

 - **Delicious Treats:** Indulge in a variety of snacks and refreshments.
 - **Good Company:** Celebrate with friends, laughter, and good vibes.

-Your presence will make the day even more special.
-Please RSVP by [RSVP Deadline].

 Looking forward to celebrating with you!

-Best,
-[Your Name]